• Skip to main content

 About Jeannette Folan

-Jeannette Folan is an Integrative Health Coach for Sensitives who encourages her clients to take a ‘Spiritually Academic’ approach to healing and self-development.
+Jeannette Folan is a Mental Health Coach for Sensitives who encourages her clients to take a ‘Spiritually Academic’ approach to healing and self-development.
 She is the author of the novel “Diary of a Teenage Empath – The Awakening”, as well as digital workbooks for HSPs.
-She’s the co-creator of the HSP Certification Training Program for mental health professionals and Program Director at the Nickerson Institute of Integrative Health Training.
-Her website has many HSP resources including a helpful directory of Highly Sensitive therapists and coaches: https://www.empathdiary.com/hspdirectory.
+Her website has many HSP resources including an international directory of Highly Sensitive therapists and coaches: https://www.empathdiary.com/hspdirectory.

 you’ll also love